Dornbi/plane-pilot/docs/sound.md

    stall on the wrong waveform, events consumed without the generation check, gear promoted above stall, touchdown demoted below it, the generation check removed, silence letting voice 3 run on, and flap made identical to gear.
-   **Not** verified: the oscar64 build, and how any of it sounds.
+   **Not** verified at the time: the oscar64 build, since checked, and how any of it sounds, which is still phase 8.
-7. **Tests.** `c64o/test/sound_test.cc` per §7.
-Partly done: the file landed in phase 2 rather than waiting, covering the register block layout, the silence predicates and the whole engine voice.
-Each later phase extends it rather than creating it.
+7. **Tests.** ✅ Done. `c64o/test/sound_test.cc` per §7.
+It landed in phase 2
+   rather than waiting, covering the register block layout, the silence predicates and the engine voice; each later phase extended it rather than creating it.
+It now covers §7's whole minimum list plus the exhaustive interleaving sweep that came out of 3a, and it runs under `make test` alongside `flight_test`, `msg_test` and `map_test`.
-8. **Verification.** Both PAL and NTSC in VICE; both 6581 and 8580 as a sanity check even though §3 removes the dependency.
+8. **Verification.** ⬜ Not started, and now the only phase that is.
+Both PAL and NTSC in VICE; both 6581 and 8580 as a sanity check even though §3 removes the dependency.
+Everything still open in §10 is queued behind this, because all of it is a judgement by ear.

+### The oscar64 build

+Phases 2, 3 and 6 each recorded "**not** verified: the oscar64 build" — the
+work was done against the host tests, which compile `sound.cc` with `g++` and never touch the cross-compiler.
+That gap is now closed, at the state after phase 6:

+- All four programs build: `ppilot`, `polydemo`, `vecdemo`, `vectest`.
+- `check_zeropage.py` passes on all four; `ppilot` still has 5 bytes of headroom between the runtime's high water mark at `$5A` and the region start at `$60`.
+- All four host suites pass, `sound_test` included.
+- The §4 stack and cycle gates hold — see there for the numbers.
+- `ppilot.prg` is 40,859 bytes, `$0801–$A799`, leaving the heap at
+  `a890 - d000`: **9.9 KB free**.

+What this does *not* cover is anything about how it sounds, which is phase 8 and cannot be automated.
+A clean build and a passing test suite are consistent with a driver that is inaudible, deafening, or playing the wrong thing.

-Phase 4 is the only remaining one that touches tested code, and it is deliberately placed after the audio path is proven, so a `flight_test` failure has one obvious cause.
-Phase 5 before phase 6 is also deliberate: the stall is the harder consumer of voice 3 — it is the one with a rhythm — so building it first means the priority logic in phase 6 is written against a case that already exists rather than an imagined one.
+Two orderings in that list were deliberate and both paid off.
+Phase 4 was the only one touching tested code and was placed after the audio path was proven, so a `flight_test` failure would have had one obvious cause; it passed unchanged.
+And phase 5 came before phase 6 because the stall is the harder consumer of voice 3 — it is the one with a rhythm — so the priority logic in phase 6 was written against a case that already existed rather than an imagined one.

+What the ordering did *not* protect against is the two defects that actually turned up, 3a and 6a/6b.
+Both were found by listening, neither was reachable from the host tests as written, and both were in the layer the plan spent least time on: 3a in the shadow's write ordering, 6a/6b in envelope shapes.
+That is the argument for phase 8 being a real phase rather than a formality.

 ---